Govindagupta

-Govindagupta (fl.
+Govinda Gupta (fl.
 4th-5th century) was a Gupta prince of ancient India.
 He was a son of Chandragupta II and Dhruvadevi, and a brother of Kumaragupta.

 Both Chandragupta and Kumaragupta held the Gupta thrones at different times.
-The Basarh clay seal of Govindagupta describes him as a Maharaja ("great king"), and the Mandsaur inscription of his son describes him as a powerful man who destroyed several kings.
-This has led some historians to theorize that Govindagupta also held the Gupta throne for a brief period.
-However, the general view among modern historians is that Govindagupta was never a sovereign ruler: he may have been a governor of the Tirabhukti province within the Gupta empire.
+The Basarh clay seal of Govinda Gupta describes him as a Maharaja ("great king"), and the Mandsaur inscription of his son describes him as a powerful man who destroyed several kings.
+This has led some historians to theorize that Govinda Gupta also held the Gupta throne for a brief period.
+However, the general view among modern historians is that Govinda Gupta was never a sovereign ruler: he may have been a governor of the Tirabhukti province within the Gupta empire.

 Sources of information

 Basarh clay seal

 According to a clay seal discovered at Basarh, among the ruins of the ancient Vaishali city, Govindagupta was a son of the Gupta emperor Chandragupta II and his wife Dhruva-devi.
 The clay seal names queen Dhruva-svamini (presumably same as Dhruva-devi) as the wife of Maharajadhiraja ("king of great kings") Chandragupta, and the mother of Maharaja ("great king") Govindagupta.

 In his Basarh clay seal, Govindagupta is styled Maharaja.
 No coins issued by Govindagupta have been found, and the Gupta genealogy does not mention him.